About Essence of Horhsal and the setting

 Next, let's go over the process to get started.
 Everything that isn't included in this guide can be seen as something optional you don't need to know to get started.

 Joining is quite easy.
 Just create your main account and you are in.
 You can use this account for everything, even creating characters and posting as them.
-No need for a bunch of accounts thanks to the IPS Character Mod which is explained above.
+No need for a bunch of accounts thanks to the IPS Character Mod which is explained below.

 Lore for beginners